 That’s where Kolari came in.
 We’re happy to announce that we can repair the Leica M9 sensor and replace it with corrosion resistant glass starting at $999.
 We’ve removed Leica coverglass before, but haven’t looked into this repair earlier since there was a warranty option through Leica.
 We found out about this recent news after a few customers emailed us asking about the repair.
 So we picked up an M9 with a corroded sensor, and gave it a shot.
 We were able to delaminate the corroded filter from the sensor, and replace it with BG60 glass.
-This glass will last indefinitely without oxidizing per Schott test reports, and also allows us to reduce the Leica sensor stack by 0.2mm, further improving on it’s excellent corner sharpness.
+This glass will last indefinitely without oxidizing per Schott test reports, and also allows us to reduce the Leica sensor stack by 0.2mm, further improving on its excellent corner sharpness.
 We can also replace the glass with our full spectrum glass making it IR and UV compatible.

-BG60 vs the M9 S8612 Glass
+BG61 vs the M9 Original Glass

 By purchasing you agree to our Terms of Purchase